Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Courses are delivered online so the program can be completed around your busy schedule.

-• This program was developed to meet the growing needs of non-profit organizations across Nova Scotia.
+• This program was developed to meet the growing needs of nonprofit organizations across Nova Scotia.

-• Apply your work experience and knowledge through a Capstone Project, where you develop and implement a project plan relevant to your work.
+• Apply your work experience and knowledge through a Capstone Project, where you develop and implement a project relevant to your work.

 • Learn from knowledgeable faculty who bring academic and professional experience to each course.

-September 2023
+September 2025

 Campus Full time/part time Delivery Availability